-- Because the portfolio requirements serve as partial fulfillment for a degree in Human Development and Family Science, all students are required to meet the portfolio requirements associated with the level of the degree sought. - Only activities accomplished during your graduate program at UGA can be included in the portfolio and all activities must have already taken place rather than be based on planned future activities (i.e., a presentation at an upcoming conference). - The portfolio checklist can be found at Appendix I. A sample cover page for the portfolio can be found at Appendix J. You must complete your portfolio and obtain approval from your advisory committee prior to the scheduling of your final oral examination.
+- Because the portfolio requirements serve as partial fulfillment for a degree in Human Development and Family Science, all students are required to meet the portfolio requirements associated with the level of the degree sought. - Only activities accomplished during your graduate program at UGA can be included in the portfolio and all activities must have already taken place rather than be based on planned future activities (i.e., a presentation at an upcoming conference). - The masters and doctoral level portfolio checklists can be found at Appendix J-1 and Appendix J-2 respectively. - The checklist items for the masters' portfolio are a subset of the items on the doctoral checklist.
+Activities completed to satisfy the masters' portfolio can be "rolled over" and applied to the doctoral checklist. - The masters' portfolio should be approved by the student's committee no later than the scheduled defense of the master's thesis. - You must complete your doctoral portfolio and obtain approval from your advisory committee prior to the scheduling of your final dissertation oral examination. - A sample cover page for the portfolio can be found in Appendix J.